Home Inspection Advised Before Buying

 Home Inspection Costs

-At the time of this writing, the average cost of a home inspection in Santa Clarita varies depending on the home and property.
-As a rough estimate, probably in the vicinity of $500.
+At the time of 2025, the average cost of a home inspection in Santa Clarita varies depending on the home and property.
+As a rough estimate, probably in the vicinity of $500 to $600.
 We strongly advise all of our buyers to take advantage of this service.
 It’s a relatively low cost service and well worth the money and peace of mind.

 FHA Requirements are a Different Matter